One mask layer is OK, two layers are better but three layers are ideal

 A team of Australian researchers used a high-speed camera to film the spread of airborne droplets of someone while wearing each mask type.

-It was revealed the 3-ply surgical face mask was the most effective at reducing airborne droplet dispersal, although even a single layer cloth face-covering reduced the droplet spread from speaking.
+It was revealed the three-ply surgical face mask was the most effective at reducing airborne droplet dispersal, although even a single-layer cloth face covering reduced the droplet spread from speaking.

 But a double layer covering was better than a single layer in reducing the droplet spread from coughing and sneezing, the recording showed.